Fall deadline: February 15

 Spring deadline: October 15

 Candidates for the MA must hold a Bachelor’s degree (or equivalent) with a grade point average of 3.0 or better in their major field of study.
 They must also demonstrate adequate preparation in advanced language and literature courses for admission.
 This will normally be four courses equivalent to a 4000-level course at the University of Missouri.
 At least three of these courses must be in literature or linguistics.
 If the Admissions Committee believes that a deficiency exists, it will prescribe additional course work (during the first year of enrollment) beyond the 30 credit hours necessary for the MALT degree.
-The Director of Graduate Studies will inform students of these additional requirements at the time of admission.
+The Director of Graduate School will inform students of these additional requirements at the time of admission.

 All non-native speakers of French/Spanish will be required to complete an online proficiency assessment prior to admission.
 Applicants will be contacted by the appropriate course coordinators to schedule this assessment.
 Students who are judged deficient in any of these areas are required to do remedial work.
 New graduate students who are required to do remedial work because of the departmental language proficiency examination will be retested within one year.
 Students must receive a passing score, or their candidacy will be terminated.